 If you have been charged with trespassing or destroying another person’s property, you should strongly consider hiring an experienced Decatur lawyer who handles property crime cases.
 There are laws that protect property owners from such acts and a conviction can result in serious consequences.
 With a successful property crimes Decatur lawyer on your side there is higher likelihood that the charges against you will be reduced or dropped.
-To schedule a free consultation with Andrew R. Lynch, P.C. call us today.
+To schedule a free consultation with The Lynch Law Group call us today.

-How a Decatur Lawyer from Andrew R. Lynch, P.C.
-Can Help You
+How a Decatur Lawyer from The Lynch Law Group Can Help You

-At Andrew R. Lynch, P.C., we have years of experience representing fellow community members who were charged with a crime.
+At The Lynch Law Group, we have years of experience representing fellow community members who were charged with a crime.
 Our Decatur lawyer has helped many clients get a lesser charge or get their charges dropped altogether.
 Call us to find out how we might be able to help you too.

 The following are common examples of property crimes: